Highland Park, NJ

 Project Area

 The plaza will include a portion of South Third Avenue, extending 150 feet south from NJ Route 27 (Raritan Avenue).
-The design will also incorporate adjacent municipally-owned properties, including a public parking lot and 23 South Third Avenue, a Borough-owned residential property.
-The property located at 15 South Third Avenue is in process of being acquired as part of the plaza project.
+The design will also incorporate adjacent municipally-owned properties, including a municipal parking lot, 15 South Third Avenue (formerly Yellow Brick Road Nursery School) and 23 South Third Avenue.

 Reference Map